m-perez33/GroceeGo-api/README.md

 # GroceeGo Api

-This is the server for the GroceeGo app.
+This is the api for the GroceeGo app.

-## Back-end (Console App)
+## Back-end
-- RESTful API for seamless communication with the console frontend
+- RESTful API for seamless communication with the Vue.js frontend
 - Database integration for persistent storage of grocery lists